mltomlins0n/QANotes/PegaNotes (CSA).md

 Pega's "Work" class contains child classes for different case types, such as an auto insurance claim.
 Each child class contains all of the rules unique to that case type.

-The class heirarchy determines how system architects can reuse rules in the application, and consists of several groups of classes:
+The class hierarchy determines how system architects can reuse rules in the application, and consists of several groups of classes:

 - Classes that describe a specific case type.

-- Classes that collect common rules and data elements, such as an pproval process shared across the whole IT department.
+- Classes that collect common rules and data elements, such as an approval process shared across the whole IT department.

 - Classes from other applications.